w3c/wai-media-guide/transcribing.md

 [unintelligible]

 * [@@ Do not caption the same, or nearly the same, information that is already shown onscreen. https://dcmp.org/learn/225 ]

+## Captions

+For captions:

+* Captions are one or two lines. ?? character length
+* Put a new sentence on a new line.
+* If you need to break a sentence into multiple segments, break it at a logical phrase.

+Captions also include the time that each phrase will be displayed.
+Most people use tools to develop and refine captions.

+See more about captions in another page of this resource: [Captions/Subtitles](/design-develop/media/captions/).

+## Transcripts

+See more about transcripts in another page of this resource: [Transcripts](/design-develop/media/transcripts/).